oddbird/oddvest/README.md

 ### Project layout

-Trello loads `index.html` in an iframe and calls the `t.initialize()` method in `src/client.js`.
-All other HTML files are loaded in some other iframe when some action is taken in Trello UI; those should all be referenced in `client.js`.
+Trello loads `index.html` in an iframe and calls the `t.initialize()` method in `src/client.ts`.
+All other HTML files are loaded in some other iframe when some action is taken in Trello UI; those should all be referenced in `client.ts`.

-The `.js` files in `src/` correspond one-to-one with the HTML files, and are loaded by the corresponding HTML file.
-The files in `js/lib/` are library code that is used by multiple entry-point JS files.
+The `.ts` files in `src/` correspond one-to-one with the HTML files, and are loaded by the corresponding HTML file.
+The files in `src/lib/` are library code that is used by multiple entry-point JS files.
 Each entry-point JS file and the library files it depends on are bundled/transpiled by rollup/babel into a generated file in `dist/` which is actually referenced from the corresponding